 Yes.
-All candidates applying for initial Vermont licensure must meet Vermont's passing scores on the Praxis I tests unless they fall under one of the exemption categories described previously or have qualifying SAT®, GRE® or ACT® scores.
+All candidates applying for initial Vermont licensure must meet Vermont's passing scores on the Core tests unless they fall under one of the exemption categories described previously or have qualifying SAT®, GRE® or ACT® scores.

 - I want to apply for initial Vermont licensure as an administrator or support professional (e.g., school nurse, guidance counselor).
 Do I need to take a test?

 Yes.
-All educators seeking initial Vermont licensure must meet passing scores on the Praxis I tests unless they fall under one of the exemption categories described previously or have qualifying SAT, GRE or ACT scores.
+All educators seeking initial Vermont licensure must meet passing scores on the Core tests unless they fall under one of the exemption categories described previously or have qualifying SAT, GRE or ACT scores.

-- Will there be other endorsement areas that will require a Praxis II Subject Assessment test?
+- Will there be other endorsement areas that will require a Praxis Subject Assessments test?

 Subject assessments for other endorsement areas may be adopted in the future.

-- Can scores be used from other tests (e.g., CBEST, NTE, NYSTCE, MTEL) in lieu of Praxis I?
+- Can scores be used from other tests (e.g., CBEST, NTE®, NYSTCE™, MTEL®) in lieu of Core tests?

-No. The Vermont Standards Board for Professional Educators has not adopted any of these tests as alternatives to Praxis I.
+No. The Vermont Standards Board for Professional Educators has not adopted any of these tests as alternatives to Core tests.